seetharamarao817/seetharamarao817/README.md

 <!-- Optional: Fun Fact -->
 <details>
   <summary>Fun Fact</summary>
-  Did you know that I once trained a deep learning model to recognize rare bird species from photos? 🦉📸
+  Did you know that I once trained a Machine learning model to recognize human activity based on the sensor data? 🦉📸
 </details>